 Materials: Small, shallow bin, bulk package of seeds

-Flower exploration: During the parts of a flower activity, spend some time talking to your child about how the parts of the flower feel, smell and look different from one another.
+During the parts of a flower activity, spend time talking to your child about how the parts of the flower feel, smell, and look different from one another.

-Flower hunt: Go on a flower hunt while taking a walk around the neighborhood.
-Be sure to keep a notepad and pencil handy to encourage your child to keep track of the flowers found along the way!
-That information will be used in a math activity.
+Go on a flower hunt while taking a walk around the neighborhood.
+Keep a notepad and pencil handy to encourage your child to keep track of the flowers found along the way!
+They will use that information in a math activity.

 Materials: Notepad, pencil